 The Kansas Bar Foundation (KBF) has received $3,273,938.50 from the national settlement to be used for the sole purpose of providing funding to legal aid organizations in the State of Kansas to be used for foreclosure prevention legal assistance and community redevelopment legal assistance.

-The KBF is now accepting grant proposals for 2017-18 CRHA year.
-Proposals are due on June 30 by 5pm.
+The KBF is no longer accepting grant proposals for 2017-18 CRHA year.
+Proposals were due on June 30.
+Awardees will be announced in 2018.

 Please send it to: